-Li Cai is a managing partner at VPG as well as a Professor of Education and Psychology at UCLA.
-He is currently Director of the National Center for Research on Evaluation, Standards, and Student Testing (CRESST), a large R&D center at UCLA.
-He earned his PhD in Quantitative Psychology from the University of North Carolina – Chapel Hill.
+Li Cai is Chief Scientific Officer and a managing partner at VPG.
+He earned his PhD in Quantitative Psychology from the historic LL Thurstone Psychometric Laboratory at University of North Carolina – Chapel Hill.
 Broadly speaking, his research agenda involves the development, integration, and evaluation of innovative latent variable models that have wide-ranging applications in educational, psychological, and health-related domains of study.
 A key component on this agenda is statistical computing, particularly as related to IRT and multilevel modeling.
 Dr. Cai has developed IRT software programs such as IRTPRO and flexMIRT® for item analysis and test scoring, as well as the scoring engine behind VPG’s Adaptest®, a web-based system for the administration and scoring of IRT-based, including adaptive, tests.